Phoenix Truck Accident Attorney

 Truck accident litigation is more complex than car accident litigation.
 Truck drivers and trucking companies need to follow federal and state safety regulations in addition to following ordinary road rules and local ordinances.
 Interstate truck drivers must abide by the Federal Motor Carrier Safety Administration (FMCSA) regulations.
 These regulations include rules for how long a driver can be behind the wheel prior to a rest break, for example.

-Truck accidents are often results of a truck driver or trucking company’s negligence.
+Truck accidents are often the result of a truck driver or trucking company’s negligence.
 In order to hold a driver accountable for negligence, you will need to show that the defendant owed you a duty of care, a breach of the duty of care, causation, and damages.
 A truck driver’s breach of the duty of care can involve improper loading, lack of maintenance, speeding, aggressive driving, distracted driving, failing to drive with appropriate care for bad weather, failing to follow traffic signals, and failing to follow traffic laws or regulations.

 Pursuing all Liable Parties

 A truck accident attorney in the Phoenix area should also look at other potentially responsible parties, such as the trucking company, the truck manufacturer, a third-party loader, and a repair person.
-It is important to bring everyone who might be potentially responsible for a truck accident into a lawsuit because Arizona follows the rule of several liability.
+It is important to bring everyone who might be potentially responsible for a truck accident into a lawsuit because Arizona follows the rule of several liabilities.
 That means that each potentially liable person or entity is responsible only for his or her percentage of liability for the accident.
-Unlike some other states that follow the doctrine of joint and several liability, you cannot hold a single party responsible for the full amount of damages and require that party to collect from everyone else who contributed to the accident.
+Unlike some other states that follow the doctrine of joint and several liabilities, you cannot hold a single party responsible for the full amount of damages and require that party to collect from everyone else who contributed to the accident.

 Often, a trucking company bears some responsibility for a truck accident.
 They may be held indirectly liable under a theory of vicarious liability.
 Moreover, they have their own duties to hire qualified truck drivers, train them and supervise them properly, and use drug screenings.
 A trucking company can be held directly liable with the assistance of a Phoenix truck accident attorney for its negligence in hiring, training, or supervising a truck driver.
 Trucking companies can also bear responsibility for negligently maintaining or inspecting the truck.